IVA Mortgages: Can You Get a Mortgage With an IVA?

 Do I have to declare an IVA on my mortgage application?

 When applying for a mortgage, you'll be asked about your income, financial stability, and any past credit issues.
-At this stage, it's essential to disclose any IVA you've had, even if it no longer appears on your credit report.
+At this stage, it's essential to disclose any IVA you've had, even if after six years it no longer appears on your credit report.

 Will I need to pay a larger deposit for an IVA mortgage?